ioverho/UvA_RL_2021_Reproducible_Lab/README.md

 ```

-Navigate to the evoman_framework folder
+Navigate to the continuous_trpo folder
 ```
 cd continuous_trpo/mujoco
 ```